The Brain from Planet Arous

 The Brain from Planet Arous is a 1957 independently made American black-and-white science fiction film, produced by Jacques R. Marquette, directed by Nathan H. Juran, that stars John Agar, Joyce Meadows, and Robert Fuller.
 It was written by Ray Buffum.
-Distributed briefly by Howco International in late 1957, the film appeared in 1958 on a double feature with Teenage Monster (1957).
+The film was released on December 26, 1957, by Howco International on a double feature with Teenage Monster (1957).

 The storyline features themes of alien possession and world domination by an alien named Gor.
 Another alien, Vol, has been sent to Earth to capture the criminal Gor and return him to their home world.

 Plot

 An outer space terrorist from a planet named Arous, a brain-shaped creature named Gor, arrives on Earth and possesses young scientist Steve March.
 Gor proceeds to use his vast, destructive powers to bend the world to his will, threatening to wipe out the capital city of any nation that dares to defy him.

 Meanwhile, Vol, another brain creature from Arous, arrives and eventually inhabits the body of March's fiancee's dog.
 Vol goes on to explain that Gor is a wanted criminal on their world.
 His only physical weakness is the human body's fissure of Rolando, and Gor is only vulnerable during the brief period when he needs to exit his host to absorb oxygen.